Invoke-STPE/ZealandDimselab/README.md

 I implemented interfaces on my repository and service classes, so that razor pages no longer depended on the concrete implementation, I also refactored our DBContext to utilies a connectionString in appsettings.json rather than hardcoding it into our DContext class.

 ### Web API
-Following TimCo Retail manager course, I decided that I wanted to implement the things I have learned there in this project aswell, first step was a major overhaul of how the project worked, added an API and class library project and moved code around.
+Following TimCo Retail manager course, I decided that I wanted to implement the things I have learned there in this project aswell, first step was a major overhaul of how the project structure, added an API and class library project and moved code business logic behind the WebAPI.

 ### Swagger Documentation
 Added swagger to Zealand Dimselab for better API documentation.